Swiss Student Insurance

 International health insurance :

-Foreign students in Switzerland can take out international student insurance.
-Goldstudent health insurance offers comprehensive medical cover tailored to the specific needs of students.
-This insurance includes 24/7 emergency assistance, covering medical expenses, hospitalization, repatriation and more.
-It offers the advantage of multilingual communication, high coverage limits and worldwide geographic coverage, essential for frequent travelers.
+Foreign students in Switzerland can opt for international student insurance.
+Goldstudent health insurance offers comprehensive medical coverage tailored to the specific needs of students.
+It includes 24/7 emergency assistance, covering medical expenses, hospitalization, repatriation and more.
+It offers the advantage of multilingual communication, high coverage limits and worldwide geographic coverage, essential for those who travel frequently.

 Local Swiss health insurance :